5 Expensive Mistakes Made by Home Sellers When Selling a Home

 Somehow, this one slips through the cracks quite a bit.

 Serious home sellers who put their trust in the hands of a real estate agent to sell their property, only to realize weeks into the arrangement that he’s forgotten about them, is unfortunately NOT an unusual occurrence!

 Too many agents will list a property and only revert if there’s interest.

 Here you have home sellers who eagerly awaiting feedback, yet will be left in the dark for weeks/month on end before the agent gets back to them!

-The minimum communication one should have ought to be on a weekly basis, regardless whether there’s been interest in the property or not.
+The minimum communication one should have ought to be on a weekly basis, regardless of whether there’s been interest in the property or not, no?

 Not getting a basic level of (feedback) service should be escalated to the agent’s management as soon as possible!

 Do you think the agent will start giving you feedback now?